SARTHAK-web-coder/SARTHAK-web-coder/README.md

 ## 🚀 About Me

-I am a second-year engineering student with a strong focus on building problem-solving skills and developing real-world technical expertise.
+I am a third-year engineering student with a strong focus on building problem-solving skills and developing real-world technical expertise.
 My primary areas of interest include **Data Structures & Algorithms (DSA)**, **Full Stack Web Development**, and **Data Science fundamentals**.

 I am currently working on strengthening my logic-building ability, writing optimized code, and preparing myself for high-quality internships in the tech industry.